seinwave/ava-test/readMe.md

 #### Knowing my limitations
 Now, understanding how that algorithm works is altogether different from being able to *write* it.

-And at this point, I had to acknowledge that writing my own OT algorithm, in the time allotted, is simply beyond my capabilities.
+And at this point, I had to acknowledge that writing my own OT algorithm, in the time I set out for myself, is simply beyond my capabilities.

 Other developers may be able to do that — but not me.